HilmaM/the-cryptor/README.md

 The Decry Button is not working properly, I am waiting for iput as to howI can Bind the same POPUP function I bound on the POPUP->RUN.
 There is a progress bar embeded inside the Decryption Funtion.
 However, I didn't understand how to call it such that it runs based on the decryption progress.

+Something else I want to achieve is this:
+  # Files should encrypt to the Filepath I choose upon selecting the text file to encrypt.
+Right now the filepath is static.
+  # The Welcome textfield should be disbaled.
+  # The Encrypted Text field should be disabled to avert the danger of someone changing any number by accident
+  # ETC...............